Earn the Roster Spot

 What Your Daughter Drives

 Coaches recruit the players who find them first.
 Waiting to be noticed is the most common mistake in this process.
-These are the moves that actually move the needle.
+These six are hers.

 Grades first